 📰 Check out what we are up to!

-Using functional MRI and MVPA to determine how and where in the brain indirect fear associations are formed, and if these are characteristic of people with anxiety-related psychopathology, particularly PTSD and OCD.
-Conducted in collaboration with the Dunsmoor Lab and funded by NIMH.
+Using functional MRI and MVPA to determine how and where in the brain indirect fear associations are formed, and if these are characteristic of adults and adolescents with anxiety-related psychopathology, particularly PTSD and OCD.
+Conducted in collaboration with the Dunsmoor and Cisler Labs and Texas CTRN, and funded by NIMH and TCMHCC.

 A combination of fear extinction techniques with different forms of reward (e.g., juice, personalized pictures) can potentially help improve safety learning.
 This line of research includes eye-tracking and startle measures of threat and reward during a standardized extinction task.

 Multiple fMRI projects include a 1-month follow-up period in which participants complete multiple brief symptom measures while collecting data via smartwatch wearable.
-Our goal is to enhance our prediction of real-world outcomes using neural data.
+Our goal is to enhance our prediction of real-world outcomes in adults and adolescents using neural data.

-Our lab is also involved in work done in conjunction with multiple consortia (large groups of labs and researchers from across the world), including:
+Our lab is also involved in work done in conjunction with multiple consortia (large groups of labs and researchers from across the state, country, and world), including:

 Current lab projects relate to ongoing quantitative and neuroscience efforts from the HiTOP consortium.